Your Baby Registry Must Haves List

 A crib, a mattress and bedding.
 It is your choice on how fancy you want to be.
 Just remember to put nothing but your baby in the crib.
 No pillows, blankets or toys until they are much older.
 If you plan on buying a second-hand crib, make sure it isn’t a drop-side crib which were outlawed many years ago.

 SLEEP SWADDLES & SACKS

-The Love to Dream Swaddle is a favourite amongst the League of Moms community including many a sleep consultant.
+The Love to Dream Swaddle is a favourite amongst the League of Moms community including many sleep consultants.
 This specific swaddle lets your baby have their hands up and in their mouths and it is super easy to put the baby in.
-It also zip ups and down for diaper changes which means less disruption during late night changes.
-This swaddle also avoids you having to learn to swaddle with a blanket and let me tell you that is a game changer as swaddling sucks in the middle of the night!
+It also zip-up and down for diaper changes which means less disruption during late-night changes.
+This swaddle also avoids you having to learn to swaddle with a blanket and let me tell you that is a game-changer as swaddling sucks in the middle of the night!
 When your baby starts rolling then you can transition them into a sleep sack, here is one we love!

 Sleep is soooo important for the baby and you, so make sure you have the necessary tools to achieve good sleep for all!
 A sleep consultant will advise you start with good habits from day one and one of those is using a sound machine.
 Specifically put the sound machine between the baby and the source of the sound.
 This is one I have used and I have one for each of our kids.
 This one gets recommended a lot because it is inexpensive, and can run on batteries (in addition to being plugged in) and it has settings to last all night.

 In those early days you don’t need any clothes other than sleepers and onesies.
 You’ll be tempted to buy all sorts of cute clothes, but I say keep it simple!
 I like the zip up sleepers the best and specifically the ones that zip both ways as you can change diapers without completely undressing your baby.

 You’ll be doing more laundry with all those blankets and onesies.
 You’ll see what works for your family, but this is my personal favourite